 For most devices, the VM designer does not have to be concerned about the formatting of simulated device files.
-I/O occurs in 1, 2, or 4 byte quantities; SCP automatically chooses the correct data size and corrects for byte ordering.
+I/O occurs in 1, 2, 4, or 8 byte quantities; SCP automatically chooses the correct data size and corrects for byte ordering.
 Specific issues:

-• Line printers should write data as 7-bit ASCII, with newlines replacing carriagereturn/line-feed sequences.

-- Disks should be viewed as linear data sets, from sector 0 of surface 0 of cylinder 0 to the last sector on the disk.
+- Line printers should write data as 7-bit ASCII, with newlines replacing carriagereturn/line-feed sequences. - Disks should be viewed as linear data sets, from sector 0 of surface 0 of cylinder 0 to the last sector on the disk.
 This allows easy transcription of real disks to files usable by the simulator. - Magtapes, by convention, use a record based format.
 Each record consists of a leading 32-bit record length, the record data (padded with a byte of 0 if the record length is odd), and a trailing 32-bit record length.
 File marks are recorded as one record length of 0. - Cards have 12 bits of data per column, but the data is most conveniently viewed as (ASCII) characters.
-Existing card reader simulators do not support binary operation.
+Column binary can be implemented using two successive characters per card column..